Sarah-Kazi/mood_movie/README.md

 3. **Set up environment variables**
    - Copy `.env.example` to `.env` and fill in your API keys (Groq, Firebase, YouTube, etc).
+   - Add a firebaseconfig.js file to add firebase credentials

 4. **Start the server**
    ```